 The key to an effective interview is to have clearly defined and documented interview questions.
 The list of questions should be developed by the search committee and each candidate should be asked the same questions and in the same order.
-Those questions should include, but are not limited to, areas such as previous experience, skills and knowledge, and organizational fit.
+Those questions should include areas such as previous experience, skills and knowledge, and organizational fitness.
 Additionally, an interview report should be used for assessing and comparing each candidate during the interview process.
 A sample interview report can be found in Addendum 5 of this guide.